storj/docs/app/dcs/third-party-tools/lucidlink/page.md

     credentials for LucidLink.
 ---

 [LucidLink](https://www.lucidlink.com/) Filespaces is a distributed global file system for object storage that performs like a local disk and provides seamless access to data stored in distant locations.
 LucidLink's cloud-native distributed file system allows many users to access it concurrently via a folder placed on the local client.
-The LucidLink cloud NAS provides access to large datasets through direct streaming, eliminating the need for downloading and synchronizing.&#x20;
+The LucidLink cloud NAS provides access to large datasets through direct streaming, eliminating the need for downloading and synchronizing.

 ## Advantages of Storj with Lucidlink